ned1313/tf-mirror/docs/user-guide.md

 Terraform Mirror acts as a caching proxy between your Terraform clients and the public Terraform Registry.
 It provides:

 - **Offline Access**: Use Terraform in air-gapped environments
-- **Faster Downloads**: Cached providers download quickly from local storage
+- **Faster Downloads**: Cached providers and modules download quickly from local storage
 - **Bandwidth Savings**: Multiple teams share a single cached copy
-- **Version Control**: Explicitly manage which provider versions are available
+- **Version Control**: Explicitly manage which provider and module versions are available
 - **Audit Trail**: Track all provider downloads and administrative actions

 ---